-The array MinTbAddrZs with elements MinTbAddrZs[x][x][y] for x ranging from 0 to (PicWidthInCtbsY << (CtbLog2SizeY - MinTbLog2SizeY)) - 1, inclusive, and y ranging from 0 to (PicHeightInCtbsY << (CtbLog2SizeY - MinTbLog2SizeY)) - 1, inclusive, specifying the conversion from a location (x, y) in units of minimum transform blocks to a transform block address in z-scan order, is derived by invoking the z-scan order array initialization process as specified in clause 6.5.2.
+The MinTbAddrZs with elements MinTbAddrZs[ x ][ y ] for array x ranging from 0 to $(\ \ PicWidthInCtbsY << (\ \ CtbLog2SizeY - MinTbLog2SizeY )) - 1, \quad inclusive, \quad and \quad y \quad ranging$ from 0 to (PicHeightInCtbsY << (CtbLog2SizeY - MinTbLog2SizeY)) - 1, inclusive, specifying the conversion from a location (x, y) in units of minimum transform blocks to a transform block address in z-scan order, is derived by invoking the zscan order array initialization process as specified in clause 6.5.2.

-- 138. The Accused Instrumentalities generate an output frame containing said extracted image.
+203. The Accused Instrumentalities generate an output frame containing said extracted image.
 For example, there is an output of the tile decoding process.
 See, e.g., HEVC Spec at 8.1.1 ("8.1.1 General...Input to this process is a bitstream.
-Output of this process is a list of decoded pictures."). - 139.
-On information and belief, Defendants also directly infringe and continue to infringe other claims of the '298 Patent, for similar reasons as explained above with respect to Claim 1 of the '298 Patent.
+Output of this process is a list of decoded pictures.").

+204. On information and belief, Defendants also directly infringe and continue to infringe other claims of the '298 patent, for similar reasons as explained above with respect to Claim 1 of the '298 patent.